awsdocs/amazon-ses-developer-guide/doc-source/send-email-concepts-deliverability.md

 ## Improve your email\-sending program<a name="send-email-concepts-deliverability-improve"></a>

 If you are getting large numbers of bounces and complaints, it's time to reassess your email\-sending strategy\.
 Remember that excessive bounces, complaints, and attempts to send low\-quality email constitute abuse and put your AWS account at risk of termination\.
 Ultimately, you need to be sure that you use Amazon SES to send high\-quality emails and to only send emails to recipients who want to receive them\.

+## At\-least\-once delivery<a name="send-email-concepts-at-least-once-delivery"></a>

+Amazon SES stores copies of your messages on multiple servers for redundancy and high availability\.
+On rare occasions, one of the servers that stores a copy of a message might be unavailable when you receive or delete a message\.

+If this occurs, the copy of the message isn't deleted on that unavailable server, and you might get that message copy again when you receive messages\.
+Design your applications to be idempotent \(they should not be affected adversely when processing the same message more than once\)\.